Chapter 1:

 The TV continued to banter, just as patrons did.
 Some to each other, some to their Mitsuke Haikus.
 The Bubbly figure danced around and gave answers to the headphones the figure wore.
 One patron was laughing, one was crying, and one was nodding seriously.

-Across the street near the Statues, Anh could see the Procession set up.
-The TV cut to feed of a group of Vietnamese priests holding a large, golden box as they're walking with the box, incense surrounding them.
+The TV cut to live feed of a group of Vietnamese priests holding a large, golden box as they're walking with the box, incense surrounding them.
 They approach a ramp upon where they will load the priest carrying the relics onto the bed of a Saito Corporation truck.

-In the window she could see herself, powdered make up too light, eyes too sternum hair too tight, and her date's gawking reflection in the glass.
+In the window she could see herself, powdered make up too light, eyes too stern, brows too sharp, and hair too tight.
+All in contrast to her date's gawking reflection in the glass.

 “Perhaps we can go to a pagoda together sometime, me and you.
 There is one near Bu Vien that…”